PBL2018 International Conference

 Blending active learning, technology, and social justice

-This conference challenges participants to reflect on the ways in which Problem-Based Learning and many other Active Learning Methodologies can improve and re-invent higher and basic education, produce innovative and interdisciplinary knowledge, and foster the connection of people from different academic, socioeconomic and educational backgrounds.
+This conference challenges participants to discover how Problem-Based and Project-Based Learning (PBL), Team-Based Learning, Maker Spaces, Design Thinking, and many other Active Learning Methodologies can enhance and reinvigorate higher education and basic education -- by generating innovative and interdisciplinary knowledge and fostering connections among people from different academic, socioeconomic, and educational backgrounds.

 Submissions closed on